unrival-protocol/documentation/source/whitepaper.rst

 Simple objects are objects that are not composed of parts (i.e. references to further objects).

-**Addresses**

-A process called hashing can be used to create a unique signature from data that will always look the same, given the same input data.
-We call this its **address**, and every object has one.

 For example, hashing the data below: